HUD Hospital Program Overview

 - HUD realized that the markets have made it increasingly difficult for many Hospitals to access traditional forms of capital.
 In addition many hospitals had existing credit enhancement products which either expired or created situations where an institution was paying substantially more in interest expense with no available means of refinancing.

-- The purpose of the 223(f) program is to allow Hospitals to obtain FHA insurance for refinancing non-FHA insured debt without a requirement for a new capital component.
-FHA 223(f) refinancing can allow up to 20% of the requested loan for financing costs and new capital expenditures
+- The 223(f) program allows Hospitals to obtain HUD insurance for refinancing non HUD-insured debt without a requirement for a new capital component.

-- Most eligibility criteria for an FHA 223(f) refinancing are the same as those for an FHA 242/241 financing except that a section 223(f) refinancing requires a 3-year historical average debt service coverage ratio of 1.40X whereas the 242/241 program requires a 3-year historical average debt service coverage ratio of 1.25X.
+- Most eligibility criteria for an HUD 223(f) refinancing are the same as those for an HUD 242/241 financing except that a section 223(f) refinancing requires a 3-year historical average debt service coverage ratio of 1.40X whereas the 242/241 program requires a 3-year historical average debt service coverage ratio of 1.25X.
 In addition, a Hospital applying for a 223(f) refinancing must also demonstrate:

 - The refinancing will reduce operating expenses by at least .25%,